IBM/aspera-cli/README.md

 #### macOS: `brew`

-**macOS** come with Ruby.
+**macOS** comes with Ruby.
-Nevertheless, [Apple has deprecated it](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes), and it will be removed in the future, so better not to rely on it.
+Nevertheless, it is an old unsupported version and [Apple has deprecated it](https://developer.apple.com/documentation/macos-release-notes/macos-catalina-10_15-release-notes), and it will be removed in the future, so better not to rely on it.

-The recommended way is to either user `RVM` or use [Homebrew](https://brew.sh/).
+The recommended way is to either use [Homebrew](https://brew.sh/) or [RVM](https://rvm.io/).

 ```bash
 brew install ruby
 ```

+This installs a recent ruby suitable for `ascli`.

 #### Linux: Package